toa-io/toa/documentation/contributing/cycle.md

 </dl>

 > While given sequence of sections ensures comfortable reading later, it will be most likely hard or
-> impossible to be created in such order.
+> impossible to create the document in such order.

 [^2]: Does not conflict with the input.
 [^3]: Does not conflict with itself.